Poltergeist (1982 film): Creative credit

 A clause in Spielberg's contract with Universal Studios prevented him from directing another film while preparing E.T. the Extra-Terrestrial.
 According to Tobe Hooper, the core concept of the film was an idea he pitched to Spielberg after turning down the offer to direct Night Skies.
 Writer Michael Grais stated that "we weren't really 'working' with Spielberg because he was on E.T.", and that Spielberg only had sporadic meetings with the writers in MGM's commissary.
 E.T. and Poltergeist were released a week apart in June, 1982; Time and Newsweek referred to it as "The Spielberg Summer".
 There were suggestions that Spielberg, in addition to being Poltergeists co-producer and co-writer, had also served as its de facto co-director.
 This view was bolstered by various statements Spielberg made about his involvement, including a Los Angeles Times quote on May 24, 1982: "Tobe isn't ... a take-charge sort of guy.
 If a question was asked and an answer wasn't immediately forthcoming, I'd jump in and say what we could do.
 Tobe would nod agreement, and that became the process of collaboration."

 That same article noted that the Directors Guild of America had opened an investigation into the "question of whether or not Hooper's official credit was being denigrated by statements Spielberg has made, apparently claiming authorship."
 The investigation ended in an arbitrator's ruling that MGM/UA Entertainment Co. must pay $15,000 to Hooper because the studio gave producer Spielberg a bigger credit than Hooper got in its trailers, although also noting that "broader issues of dispute exist between producer-writer (Spielberg) and the director" (damages of $200,000 were originally sought by the DGA).
-Co-producer Frank Marshall told the LA Times that "the creative force of the movie was Steven.
+Co-producer Frank Marshall told the Los Angeles Times that "the creative force of the movie was Steven.
 Tobe was the director and was on the set every day.
 But Steven did the design for every storyboard, and he was on the set every day except for three days when he was in Hawaii with Lucas."
 However, Hooper stated that he "did fully half of the storyboards."

 The week of the film's release, The Hollywood Reporter printed an open letter from Spielberg to Hooper:

 Regrettably, some of the press has misunderstood the rather unique, creative relationship which you and I shared throughout the making of Poltergeist.